BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 AIWC is an additional tool to be used by developers and does not attempt to replace classical device-specific instrumentation and profiling.
 It can be used with the existing workflow.
 Indeed, since AIWC is a plugin into Oclgrind which is an OpenCL device simulator, and is mostly used for debugging, the developer may check for memory leaks and race conditions in their code and use the same tool -- but with the AIWC argument -- to examine its architecture-independent workload characteristics.
-Optimization could happen based on AIWC metrics, but does not exclude the ability to use hardware performance counters, PIN events or vendor specific profiler tools.
+Optimization could happen based on AIWC metrics but does not exclude the ability to use hardware performance counters, PIN events or vendor-specific profiler tools.
 AIWC is available on Github\footnote{https://github.com/BeauJoh/Oclgrind}, there is a Jupyter artefact to demonstrate how metrics are collected on the EOD benchmark suite and how the figures are produced\footnote{https://github.com/BeauJoh/aiwc-opencl-based-architecture-independent-workload-characterization-artefact/blob/master/AIWC-figures.ipynb}, there is also a Binder version of the artefact also available.\footnote{https://mybinder.org/v2/gh/BeauJoh/aiwc-opencl-based-architecture-independent-workload-characterization-artefact/master}

 ##Performance Prediction

-A highly accurate model was been presented in Chapter 5, and is capable of predicting execution times of OpenCL kernels on specific devices based on the computational characteristics captured by the AIWC tool.
+A highly accurate model has been presented in Chapter 5 and is capable of predicting execution times of OpenCL kernels on specific devices based on the computational characteristics captured by the AIWC tool.
 A real-world scheduler could be developed based on the accuracy of the presented model.

 We do not suppose that we have used a fully representative suite of kernels -- Section 6.4.1 outlines future work to address this -- however, we have shown that this approach can be used in the supercomputer accelerator scheduling setting, and the model can be extended/augmented with additional training kernels using the methodology presented in Chapter 5.

 To use this predictive model in a real-world setting, the final metrics collected by AIWC could be embedded as a comment at the beginning of each kernel code.
-This approach would allow the high accuracy of the predictive model without any significant overhead -- metrics are only generated and embedded once each kernel was written and could be done automatically with AIWC once a developer was happy that a code was ready to be shipped.
+This approach would allow the high accuracy of the predictive model without any significant overhead -- metrics are only generated and embedded once each kernel was written and could be done automatically with AIWC once a developer was ready for a code to be shipped.
 Separately, the training of the model would only need to occur when the HPC system is updated, such that, a new accelerator device is added, or the drivers, or compiler updated.
-The extent of model training is also largely automatic, and is based on the measured bias from the recorded runtimes -- if the node were updated the EOD suite would need be rerun over updated devices and the performance runtimes provided into a newly trained regression model.
+The extent of model training is also largely automatic and is based on the measured bias from the recorded runtimes -- if the node were updated the EOD suite would need to be rerun over updated devices and the performance runtimes provided into a newly trained regression model.
 The runtime results from EOD could also be saved in an online corpus/database with the corresponding devices name allowing the automatic training of one large shared model.

 Using the same predictive model for run-times generated over 6 years of different hardware and four processor generations shows both, that OpenCL has reached a position of maturity and stability, and also that the methodology of prediction is sound.